 Our workshop will be taught in USU’s new Life Sciences Building in Room LSB 225A.

 We will rely heavily on the primary literature for course readings.
-Reading ssignments will be sett .
+Reading assignments will be set.
 However, we will use one text for this course as a reference on understanding fluvial systems and interpreting geomorphic changes.

 - Fryirs KA and Brierley GJ.
 2013.
 Geomorphic Analysis of River Systems: An Approach to Reading the Landscape, First Edition.
 Blackwell Publishing Ltd.: Chichester, U.K., 345 pp.